OSHA suspends enforcement of large employer 'vaccine mandate' following fifth-circuit court decision

-The announcement comes after a November 12 decision by the U.S. Court of Appeals for the Fifth Circuit that said halted the agency’s “emergency temporary standard” until further court order.
-Employers had 30 days to implement a vaccination and/or 60 days to implement a mask and test plan from November 5, 2021.
+The announcement comes after a November 12 decision by the U.S. Court of Appeals for the Fifth Circuit that halted the agency’s “emergency temporary standard” until further court order.
+Starting Nov.
+5, employers had 30 days to implement a vaccination plan or 60 days to implement a mask and test plan.

-Challenges to President Biden’s COVID-19 vaccine mandate for private employers will now be consolidated in the U.S. 6th Circuit Court of Appeals, a panel dominated by judges appointed by Republicans, the Associated Press reported Tuesday.
+Challenges to President Biden’s COVID-19 vaccine mandate will be consolidated in the U.S. 6th Circuit Court of Appeals, a panel dominated by judges appointed by Republicans, the Associated Press reported Tuesday.

-In all, 34 objections have been filed in all 11 federal regional circuits, plus the District of Columbia.

-The Biden administration has insisted it’s on strong legal footing.
+The Biden administration has insisted the mandate is on strong legal footing.
 It also has the backing of the American Medical Association, which filed papers in support of the mandate.

 The Associated Press contributed to this report.